About the Bibliography of Data-related Literature

 After comparing several options, we selected Biblioscape, which was the only software that allowed multiple simultaneous users and met the other requisites.

-ICPSR was established in 1962 and presently archives over 5,000 studies in the social and behavioral sciences, covering a broad array of topics including: elections, education, mental health, criminal justice, aging, gender, race, religion, medical care, war, family, and geography.
-Given the 40-year time period and the large number of datasets and topics involved, the task of locating related publications was monumental, and we realized at the outset that we could never locate every single publication based on ICPSR data.
+ICPSR was established in 1962 and presently archives thousands of studies in the social and behavioral sciences, covering a broad array of topics including: elections, education, mental health, criminal justice, aging, gender, race, religion, medical care, war, family, and geography.
+Given the decades-long time period and the large number of datasets and topics involved, the task of locating related publications was monumental, and we realized at the outset that we could never locate every single publication based on ICPSR data.
 Yet we wanted to cast a wide enough net to capture as many relevant citations as possible during the allotted three-year grant period.
 This project involved developing effective search strategies to strike a balance between comprehensiveness and precision.
 It also meant setting priorities in selecting search resources and formulating search queries.

 We decided to use a two-pronged approach, whereby we would search online resources for specific study titles and also identify a list of core journals to browse, either in print or electronic format, for references to any ICPSR dataset.
 Using the resources available through UM Libraries, we began searching online databases and putting together a list of core journals in subject areas relevant to ICPSR data.
 Below is a summary of the searches that have been conducted thus far and lists of the electronic and print resources searched and browsed.